temporalio/subscription-workflow-project-template-typescript/README.md

 ## Project Specifications

-Our task is to write a Workflow for a limited time Subscription (eg a 36 month Phone plan) that satisfies these conditions:
+Your task is to write a Workflow for a limited time Subscription (eg a 36 month Phone plan) that satisfies these conditions:

 1. When the user signs up, **send a welcome email** and start a free trial for `trialPeriod`.
 2. If the user cancels during the trial, **send a trial cancellation email** and complete the Workflow.
 Liekewise, if the `trialPeriod` expires, start the billing process.